fruityhost/gitoqlok-Executive-Dashboard111/README.md

 Sheet Title | Description
 ------------ | -------------
-Sheet for JSON|
+Sales Dashboard|
+Sheet for JSON|This sheet presents an overview of cost and sales quantity by month and customer type.
+It shows the total cost for each month and the sales quantity for each customer type
-Sales Performance Analysis|This sheet provides an overview of sales performance and financial metrics.
-It includes a table showing the comparison of current year and last year sales figures, as well as multiple gauges and scatterplots to visualize trends related to sales and financial indicators
+CY Sales vs LY Sales Analysis|This sheet provides an overview of the sales performance of products, customers and accounts receivables over the past two years.
+It includes a comparison of the sales from the current year to the previous year, a gauge chart to measure the sales margin, another gauge chart to measure the sales performance by comparing average sales per day with average balance, and a chart to compare the sales and margin for customers
 Financial Performance Insight|This sheet contains visualizations to monitor the performance of various accounts, products, and customers.
 It includes linecharts, gauges, piecharts, and a combochart to compare different metrics